-Coming autumn 2021.
+Coming Spring 2022.
 Order early and save 10%.
 Your books will ship promptly from the first printing.

 "This book will heighten the way you interpret and value our remaining wild places.” —Daniel J. Rice, author of This Side of a Wilderness

 “Babcock is a curious, persistent, conscientious man who cares deeply about the land.” —Katie Carter, KAXE Radio